saarzeev/DeepLearningHW2CategoryEmbedding/README.md

 The task deals with category embedding, and demands different techniques such as embedding layers, feature extraction etc.

 Future work:
-  * Employ and LSTM layer, which will take an advantage of the timeseries characteristic of the data.
+  * Employ an LSTM layer, which will take advantage of the timeseries characteristic of the data.